SelinGungor/Fall2017Swe573/README.md

 Hello!
 This is Selin, the sailor and the engineer!

-I created this repository for Fall 2017 Swe573 course form Bogazici University
+I created this repository for Fall 2017 Swe573 course from Bogazici University

 DeepYou is running on:
 http://188.226.188.55/